 Remember that Facebook is still a wild west of sorts, and that protecting your personal information is essential if you want to use the service safely.
 Watch out for these Facebook scams.

 RELATED: Beware These 7 Facebook Scams

-- › How to Hide Posts from Facebook Memories
+- › How to Take a Break From Someone on Facebook

 - › How to Make Your Facebook Account More Private